PSA: Your Addiction to Indoor Plants is Actually Beneficial

 Wait, so which ones should I buy?

 We've got you covered.
-Here are ones that have been tested to be effective by a study on indoor air quality and house plants conducted by NASA.
-We've even included some information about each plant to help you decide which one is best for you, so whether you've got a green thumb, or not, you can still make your home a healthier place (4)!
+Here are some that were used in a study on indoor air quality and house plants conducted by NASA.
+We've even included some information about each plant to help you decide which one is best for you, so whether you've got a green thumb, or not, you can still make your home a greener place (4)!

 - Peace lily: Toxic to cats and dogs

 - Type: Usually a floor plant as it can grow to be three feet tall